sandrolain/httpcache/README.md

 - Responses served directly from cache (only `X-From-Cache: 1`)
 - Responses that were revalidated with the server (both `X-From-Cache: 1` and `X-Revalidated: 1`)

+When a stale response is served due to an error (using `stale-if-error`), the `X-Stale` header is set to "1".
+This indicates:

+- Responses served from cache due to backend errors (has `X-From-Cache: 1` and `X-Stale: 1`)

 ## Advanced Features

 ### Stale-If-Error Support